psu13/mutable-hakyll/posts/a-new-face.md

 Next I had to adjust the HTML generator inside Hakyll (and thus really inside [pandoc](https://pandoc.org)) to generate [$\KaTeX$](https://katex.org) markup for math and also to generate URLs and feeds that match the layout of the old site.
 Can't be making broken links.

-Finally, along the way I also made a new improvements:
+Finally, along the way I also made a few improvements:

 1. Got rid of the dumb sidebar that I never liked.